giomagg/DDPS_Nordstream_Maggi_Denart/README.md

 The project was developed by Giovanni Maggi and Louis Denart, master candidates in the Digital, New technologies and Public Policy specialisation of the _Sciences Po School of Public Affairs_.

-Here we present a summary of our study.
+Here we present a summary of our digital investigation.

 ## Table of Contents
 - [Introduction](#context)